storacha/w3up/README.md

   <a href="https://github.com/web3-storage/w3up-client/blob/main/LICENSE.md"><img alt="License: Apache-2.0 OR MIT" src="https://img.shields.io/badge/LICENSE-Apache--2.0%20OR%20MIT-yellow?style=for-the-badge" /></a>
 </p>

-> ### ⚠️❗ w3up-client and the underlying APIs are currently beta preview features
+> ### ⚠️❗ w3up-client and the available hosted APIs are currently beta preview features
 > Please read the beta Terms of Service ([web3.storage](https://console.web3.storage/terms), [NFT.Storage](https://console.nft.storage/terms)) for more details.
 >
 > Open an issue on the repo or reach out to the #web3-storage channel on [IPFS Discord](https://docs.ipfs.tech/community/chat/#discord) if you have any